fogush/EmailValidator/README.md

 6. [MessageIDValidation](/src/Validation/MessageIDValidation.php): Follows [RFC2822 for message-id](https://tools.ietf.org/html/rfc2822#section-3.6.4) to validate that field, that has some differences in the domain part.
 7. [Your own validation](#how-to-extend): You can extend the library behaviour by implementing your own validations.

-*warnings: Warnings are deviations from the RFC that in a broader interpretation are acceptded.
+*warnings: Warnings are deviations from the RFC that in a broader interpretation are accepted.

 ```php
 <?php